Docs Menu

 Atlas Connection GUI connection string screen

-To learn more about connecting to the Go driver through Atlas, see the Atlas driver connection guide and select Go from the Select your language dropdown.
+To learn more about connecting to the MongoDB Go Driver through Atlas, see the Atlas driver connection guide and select Go from the Select your language dropdown.

-Specify your MongoDB Atlas connection string as the value of the uri variable, or create an environment variable called MONGODB_URI and set your Atlas connection string as its value.
+In your terminal, run the following command to create an environment variable called MONGODB_URI and set your Atlas connection string as its value:

 export MONGODB_URI='<your atlas connection string>'